 Informit – Australian databases

-Humanities & Social Sciences Collection
+Humanities and Social Sciences Collection

-The Informit Humanities & Social Sciences Collection is a rich source of information for students, teachers and researchers in the arts, business, communication, education, history, indigenous peoples, law, linguistics, literature, media, politics and the social sciences, and is dedicated to content from and about Australia, New Zealand, the Pacific and South East Asia.
+The Informit Humanities and Social Sciences Collection is a rich source of information for students, teachers and researchers in the arts, business, communication, education, history, indigenous peoples, law, linguistics, literature, media, politics and the social sciences, and is dedicated to content from and about Australia, New Zealand, the Pacific and South East Asia.

 The Informit Indigenous Collection covers both topical and historical issues within Indigenous studies.
 The multi-disciplinary and inter-disciplinary framework provides access to emergent and ground-breaking research within the global community and offers scope for critical international engagement and debate.
 With material from Australia, Indonesia, Malaysia, New Zealand, North America and the Pacific, this Collection is a platform for Indigenous worldviews.